jmenter/JAMSVGImage/README.md

 A class for parsing and displaying resolution independent SVG image graphics in iOS.
 The goal with this class is simplicity: it only supports paths and their appearance: primitive shapes, bezier paths (including elliptical arcs), stroke & fill, opacity, gradient fills, and affine transformations, either applied at the element or group level.

+As of version 1.4, JAMSVGImage passes all 19 of the SVG1.1 conformance tests for the "path" element.

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/master/example.png)

 Usage